intel-retail/automated-self-checkout/docs_src/advanced.md

 EV can be applied in two ways:

-    1. as parameter input to run.sh script
+    1. As a Docker Compose environment parameter input
-    2. in the env files
+    2. In the env files

 The input parameter will override the one in the env files if both are used.